kyljgr/shippy/README.md

 **How to Play**
 1. Clone this repository.
 2. **Start the server:** run the `server.py` script.
-     - Run 'python3 server.py' in a terminal or command prompt while in the directory where your Shippy files are located.
+     - Run 'python3 server.py' in a terminal or command prompt while in the directory where your Shippy files are located. **(Sprint 1)**
 3. **Connect clients:** Run the `client.py` script on two different machines or terminals.
-     - Input the IP address of the machine your server.py file is running on to connect a client.
+     - Input the IP address of the machine your server.py file is running on to connect a client. **(Sprint 1)**
 4. **Start playing:** See **Rules**.

 **Rules**